History of socialism: France

 French socialism was beheaded by the suppression of the Paris commune (1871), its leaders killed or exiled.
 But in 1879, at the Marseille Congress, workers' associations created the Federation of the Socialist Workers of France.
 Three years later, Jules Guesde and Paul Lafargue, the son-in-law of Karl Marx, left the federation and founded the French Workers' Party.

 The Federation of the Socialist Workers of France was termed "possibilist" because it advocated gradual reforms, whereas the French Workers' Party promoted Marxism.
 In 1905 these two trends merged to form the French Section Française de l'Internationale Ouvrière (SFIO), led by Jean Jaurès and later Léon Blum.
 In 1906 it won 56 seats in Parliament.
 The SFIO adhered to Marxist ideas but became, in practice, a reformist party.
 By 1914 it had more than 100 members in the Chamber of Deputies.

-World War I

-When World War I began in 1914, many European socialist leaders supported their respective governments' war aims.
-The social democratic parties in the UK, France, Belgium and Germany supported their respective state's wartime military and economic planning, discarding their commitment to internationalism and solidarity.
-However, in many cases this caused the fragmentation between socialists who were willing to support the war effort and those who were not.
-In the German example, support for the war by the Social Democratic Party of Germany (SPD) led to a schism between them and some of their far left supporters.

-In his April Theses, Lenin denounced the war as an imperialist conflict, and urged workers worldwide to use it as an occasion for proletarian revolution.
-The Second International dissolved during the war, while Lenin, Trotsky, Karl Liebknecht and Rosa Luxemburg, together with a small number of other Marxists opposed to the war, came together in the Zimmerwald Conference in September 1915.